Removing Stitches (cont.)

-Wound infection: If signs of infection begin, such as redness, increasing pain, swelling, and fever, contact
+Wound infection: If signs of infection begin, such as redness, increasing pain, swelling, and fever, contact a doctor immediately.

 Wound reopening: If sutures are removed too early, or if excessive force is applied to the wound area, the wound can reopen.
 The doctor may restitch the wound or allow the wound to close by itself naturally to lessen the chances of infection.